victorliu-sq/PaperWriting/FlashSMP.md

 ```
 Given these two groups, a matching is a one-to-one correspondence from participants in one group to those in the other.
-A blocking pair in a given matching is a pair of participants from opposite groups who would both prefer each other over their current partners.
+A blocking pair for a given matching is a pair of participants from opposite groups who would both prefer each other over their current partners.
 If such a pair exists, the matching is unstable because these two participants would be motivated to leave their assigned partners and pair up with each other instead.
 The goal of the SMP is to find a stable matching, where no blocking pairs exist.
 In other words, a matching is stable if no two participants prefer each other over their current partners.
 ```